Also known as:Blood Culture (bacterial, fungal and/or AFB)

-When a blood culture is positive, the specific microorganism causing the infection is identified and Susceptibility Testing is performed to inform the health practitioner which antibiotics are most likely to be effective for treatment.
+When a blood culture is positive, the specific microbe causing the infection is identified and Susceptibility Testing is performed to inform the health practitioner which antibiotics are most likely to be effective for treatment.

 In many laboratories, the blood culture testing process is automated with instruments continuously monitoring the samples for growth of bacteria or fungi.
-This allows for timely reporting of results and for the health practitioner to direct antimicrobial therapy to the specific microorganism present in the blood.
+This allows for timely reporting of results and for the health practitioner to direct antimicrobial therapy to the specific microbe present in the blood.
 Because treatment must be given as soon as possible in cases of sepsis, broad-spectrum antimicrobials that are effective against several types of bacteria are usually given intravenously while waiting for blood culture results.
-Antimicrobial therapy may be changed to a more targeted antibiotic therapy once the microorganism causing the infection is identified.
+Antimicrobial therapy may be changed to a more targeted antibiotic therapy once the microbe causing the infection is identified.

 How is the sample collected for testing?

 Usually, two blood samples are collected from different veins to increase the likelihood of detecting bacteria or fungi if they are present in the blood.
 Multiple blood samples help to differentiate true pathogens, which will be present in more than one blood culture, from skin bacteria that may contaminate one of several blood cultures during the collection process.